-Here are the felony arrests that were made on Monday, Nov.
-20, 2017, by Coast law enforcement officials.
-The charges listed were those shown on the county jail dockets at … Click to Continue »
+Here are the felony arrests that were made on Sunday, Dec.
+10, 2017, by Mississippi Coast law enforcement officers.
+The charges listed were those shown on county jail dockets at … Click to Continue »

 By: firstname.lastname@example.org (The Real News Network)